-Given the difference in the taxation treatment of accessing monies from your SMSF as a Pension or Lump Sum when you are aged between Preservation Age and 59, it is sometimes preferable to treat withdrawals as a combination of both a Pension and Lump Sum, rather than solely as a Pension once you commence a Simple Account Based Pension between the age of Preservation Age and 59.
-It is important to understand that if you have commenced a Simple Account Based Pension it means you are "Retired" and this is a precondition to being able to take Lump Sum withdrawals.
-You cannot make Lump Sum withdrawals when you commence a TRAP and Pension payments are capped at 10% of your Super Benefit.
+Given the difference in the taxation treatment of accessing monies from your SMSF as a Pension or Lump Sum when you are aged between Preservation Age and 59, it is sometimes preferable to treat withdrawals as a combination of both a Pension and Lump Sum, rather than solely as a Pension, once you commence a Simple Account Based Pension between Preservation Age and 59.
+It is important to understand that if you have commenced a Simple Account Based Pension it means you are "Retired" and this is a precondition to be able to take Lump Sum withdrawals.
+You cannot make Lump Sum withdrawals when you commence a TRAP and your Pension payments are capped at 10% of your Super Benefit.

 Remember your Super Benefit is made up of two components, namely a Tax Free Component and a Taxable Component.
 The Tax Free Component typically comes from after tax personal Non Concessional Contributions made by you over time.
 The Taxable Component typically comes from Concessional Contributions made by you over time which include Employer Contributions and Salary Sacrifice Contributions.